-At the end of the Walk Through a simple exercise has to be done to plot the Walk Through on the village map.
+At the end of the 'Walk Through' a simple exercise has to be done to plot the 'Walk Through' on the village map.
 This could be done in two ways.
-Where simply a Transect Walk has been taken, it could be a unidirectional map to plot (Map-IA).
-But where a comprehensive WT has been taken the process could involve a more complex mapping process (Map-IB).
-The group has to prepare a map of the Walk Through and it has to be submitted along the group report.
+Where a simple 'Transect Walk' has been taken, it could be a unidirectional map to plot (Map-IA).
+But where a comprehensive WT has been done, the process could involve a more complex mapping process (Map-IB).
+The group has to prepare a map of the 'Walk Through' and it has to be submitted with the group report.
 In fact it will be an important input in the group report.
 The functions of the group will have to be divided.
 One of the members of the group will play the role of the anchor who as the name itself suggests will anchor the discussions.
 The anchor will be a person well versed with the language of the village and normally familiar with village life.
-One member of the group can play the role of Facilitator who will facilitate discussions and will generally assist the anchor while the other two members of the group will be Observers.
-The role of Observer is critical.
+One member of the group can play the role of a Facilitator who will facilitate discussions and will generally assist the anchor while the other two members of the group will be Observers.
+The role of Observers is critical.